Matthias Domaschk: Legal review after 1990

 The question of whether Domaschk's death was suicide, accident, or murder remains officially unclear because the responsible Stasi officers continue to maintain the GDR's version of events.
 In September 2000, an investigation called Domaschk's friend Peter Rösch to testify as a witness.
 Because of the existing evidence against suicide, the charge of false imprisonment or other violations of the law could not be firmly established, according to the competent prosecutor in Gera.
 The court therefore dismissed the complaint of false imprisonment or death.
 The Stasi officers were sentenced to short terms for unlawful detention.
 The relatives and friends of Domaschk continue to maintain that the Stasi is responsible for his death.

 In January 2015, the red-red-green government of Thuringia announced a review of the case.

 Honours

 In the Jena district Lobeda-West, a street is named after Matthias Domaschk.
 In 2009 following an initiative of the student council, the auditorium of the University of Jena was named in his honour.
-At the 30th anniversary of his death, an grave of honour (Ehrengrab) was opened at the Jena Nordfriedhof in Urnenhain IIIa.
+At the 30th anniversary of his death, a grave of honour (Ehrengrab) was opened at the Jena Nordfriedhof in Urnenhain IIIa.

 Two archives of GDR-era surveillance records bear his name: the Matthias-Domaschk archive in the Robert-Havemann-Gesellschaft e.
 V. in Berlin, and the Thuringian Archive for Contemporary History (AfZ) "Matthias Domaschk", e.
 V. in Jena.